Innovation in Agriculture

 Support for innovators of the Wet Tropics region

-There is a range of support that can be accessed from Terrain NRM, as well as researchers, industry bodies and agronomists.
-This plan provides people with ideas and information about current innovations happening in the region, but also nationally and internationally.
+There is a range of support that can be accessed through Terrain NRM, as well as researchers, industry bodies and agronomists.
+This plan provides people with ideas and information about current innovations in the region, and also nationally and internationally.
 It also provides contact details for people who can provide advice on innovative practices.

-Terrain NRM is leading the development of the Wet Tropics Innovation Strategy aimed at supporting and networking farmers and facilitating innovations to progress through the innovation cycle.
+Terrain NRM’s Wet Tropics Innovation Strategy and online resources are aimed at supporting and connecting farmers and facilitating new ideas to progress through the innovation cycle.

-For more information on the support available through this strategy, go to www.terrain.org.au.
+For more information on the support available, go to www.terrain.org.au.